0cjs/hilbert-ps-proofchecker/doc/explainer.md

 caching, interface files, etc., so it's obviously time for me to take it up again.

 The mypy type checking is still a work in progress.
-To get it passing at all (with no type hints in my source code yet), I had to deal with the `binarytree` library, which was giving the usual "missing library stubs or py.typed marker" error.
+Earlier on to get it passing at all (with no type hints in my source code yet), I had to deal with the `binarytree` library, which was giving the usual "missing library stubs or py.typed marker" error.
 I chose to deal with this by building local stubs for the library (`stubgen -o mypy-stubs -p binarytree` and adding `# type: ignore` to the `graphviz` import) and commiting those.
+I've left them there as samples, but I would normally have removed these when removing the `binarytree` dependency.

 I've also added a few type annotations to [`src/formula.py`], but I'm not convinced that they're all that useful there.
 (They probably would have helped more if I'd had them available from the start.) `src/*.pt` tests are also all type checked, though I don't use type annotations at all there at the moment.

 I'm familiar with other tools for checking test code coverage and the like, but I don't feel any of them are worth the time to install in this project,